SamuelTulach/negativespoofer/pages/USE.md

 hwid.efi
 ```
 7. Now you should see a log of the spoofer.
 If you do and there are no error, it means that it works!
 8. Boot the os.
-Try typing exit and if you OS starts booting without the PC doing a full reboot, you should be fine.
+Try typing exit and if your OS starts booting without the PC doing a full reboot, you should be fine.
 If not, you will need to locate bootx64.efi and run it to boot your system.